FAQ

 As a host, it is your home and your rules.
 Please explain your house rules to your student upon arrival to ensure everyone understands what is expected.

-Your room should have fresh bed linen and be clean and comfortable, you should bring your own towel and toiletries.
-Your host will show you the general area, where to catch bus, tram, train etc, local shops for bus tickets etc. If you have a package including meals, your host will provide you with good standard of meals.
+Your room should have fresh bed linen and be clean and comfortable.
+You should bring your own towel and toiletries.
+Your host will show you around the local area, including where to catch the bus, tram or train, as well as nearby shops where you can buy bus tickets and other essentials.
+If your package includes meals, your host will provide you with meals of a good standard.

 πŸ€ HFDI | Homestay Accommodation in Dublin-Ireland